How is prostate cancer diagnosed?

 If your doctor suspects you might have prostate cancer, he or she will ask you about any symptoms you are having, such as any urinary or sexual problems, and how long you have had them.
 Your doctor may also ask about bone pain, which could be a sign that the cancer might have spread to your bones.

-Your doctor may also examine other areas of your body to see if the cancer has spread.
-He or she will then order some tests.
+Your doctor may also examine other areas of your body.
+He or she might then order some tests.

 PSA blood test

-The prostate-specific antigen (PSA) blood test is used mainly to try to find prostate cancer early in men without symptoms (see "Can prostate cancer be found early?").
+The prostate-specific antigen (PSA) blood test is used mainly to try to find prostate cancer early in men without symptoms (see Prostate Cancer Prevention and Early Detection).
 But it is also one of the first tests done in men who have symptoms that might be caused by prostate cancer.

 The PSA test can also be useful if prostate cancer has already been diagnosed.